Aanya18/Robostaan_shoping_website/ADMIN_SETUP.md

 - **Admin Protection**: Cannot modify own admin status
 - **Production Ready**: All features fully functional

-Your Maxbot now has a complete admin system!
+Your Robostaan now has a complete admin system!
 The admin can manage all aspects of the e-commerce store while regular users have the standard shopping experience.